 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

 I am passionate about teaching people, especially young students how to invest in the stock market.
 Playing the stock market game can speed your learning and allow you to make painless mistakes.
 Investing is one of the best ways of creating and building wealth for your future.
-It can be your ticket to financial security and can be mastered as a lifelong skill.
+It can be your ticket to financial security and be mastered as a lifelong skill.

-Investing can be daunting for experienced investors, let alone for those who are just starting.
+Investing can be daunting for experienced investors, let alone those who are just starting.
 On the other hand, virtual games that can ease your entry are free, fun, readily available, and user-friendly.
 They offer participants a faster learning curve to build investment skills and better financial habits.

 A Generational Opportunity?